DarienLibrary/website_content/content/_finished/library_cards/library-cards.md

 * Interlibrary loan service
 * 24/7 access to an extensive list of electronic resources
 * Museum passes to locations in Connecticut and New York
-* Personal computers with software for adults and children
 * Reserve study rooms and the Bloomberg Terminal
 * Display space that can be requested by artists and community groups
 * Technology education classes